coloradude/spypoint-api-wrapper/README.md

 # spypoint-api-wrapper
-A Javascript wrapper for the Spypoint game camera API
+A simple Node.js wrapper for the Spypoint game camera API

 ## Getting Started